navarrojandg/one-clicks/README.md

 - paste your proxies into PROXY_LIST.txt (1 proxy per line, must be ip authorized proxy server)
 - unzip and execute the one-click.py
 - enter how many harvesters you need (1 harvester per gmail)
+- sign into each harvester with gmail and sync
 - wait for google doc to load and follow instructions on google doc

 Notes